hamidhirsi/mlops-case-study/README.md

 This project demonstrates a **production-grade machine learning system** that predicts readmission risk for diabetic patients, enabling proactive clinical interventions.

 **What makes this production-grade?**
-- ✅ **Automated MLOps**: Self-healing pipelines with weekly retraining and drift-triggered retraining
+- ✅ **Automated MLOps**: MLOps pipelines with weekly scheduled retraining and drift-detection triggered retraining
-- ✅ **GenAI Integration**: AI-powered explanations and similar patient search using AWS Bedrock
+- ✅ **GenAI Integration**: AI Chatbot that can explain the Models predictions and semantic search using AWS Bedrock, RAG, and Vector Database
 - ✅ **Observability**: Comprehensive logging, metrics (Prometheus/Grafana), and alerting
 - ✅ **Enterprise Security**: HTTPS/TLS, WAF protection, IAM role-based access, secrets management
 - ✅ **High Availability**: Multi-AZ deployment (us-east-1a, us-east-1b) with 3-replica services
-- ✅ **Scalable Infrastructure**: Kubernetes on EKS with auto-scaling and zero-downtime updates
+- ✅ **Scalable Infrastructure**: Terraform IaC + Helm Charts on Kubernetes, with auto-scaling and zero-downtime updates

 ---